eighttrigrams/tsfun/README.md

 ## Credits

-The Ascii Art generated with http://www.patorjk.com/software/taag
+The Ascii Art has been generated with http://www.patorjk.com/software/taag